alejandroandreu/localstack-helm/README.md

 # localstack-helm

-Helm chart to install LocalStack and other associated components.
+**NOTE: This chart is compatible with LocalStack version 0.11.0 and above.**